Zeigren/inventree-docker/README.md

 ## Deployment

 On first run you'll need to create a superuser using the variables in the `.yml` file.
-You will also need to migrate the database and collect static files by changing the `MIGRATE_STATIC` variable in the `.yml` file, this also needs to be done everytime InvenTree is updated.

 ## Theory of operation